Decorated christmas tree with gifts and star

 • Your time.
 Plan a day together - cook a meal, go for a walk, watch their favorite movie, look through old photos.
 Especially meaningful for parents whose children have moved out.

-Christmas Gift Ideas for Kids
+Christmas Wish List Ideas for Kids

 Kids are usually the easiest to shop for because they will tell you exactly what they want.
 But here are ideas beyond the obvious to help you pick something that lasts longer than the wrapping paper.